 Our focus:

-The purpose of the services and products should be clear.
-It should also be clear what the benefits and risks are to customers.
+How the provider supports employees’ understanding of the purpose, benefits and risks of products and services and what is suitable for different types of customer.

+How the provider ensures customers’ needs and expectations are understood and addressed.

 We will look at the professionalism, skills and experience of the provider and how it continually improves its skills through training.

 It should be clear how performance (such as returns) is measured, and over what period.
 The provider should explain why the benchmark is appropriate, and how it is aligned with its stated investment philosophy and objectives.
 It should also be clear why the provider believes its performance is ‘a good story’ for customers.